Stock of the Day

 Investors should be bearish about investing in Phillips 66 for these reasons:

-• The company reported a loss of ($0.15) earnings per share (EPS) in its latest quarterly results, missing the consensus estimate significantly, which may raise concerns about its profitability.
+• The company recently reported a loss in earnings per share, missing consensus estimates, which may raise concerns about profitability.

 Recent News